Cell as Point: One-Stage Framework for Efficient Cell Tracking: Experiments and Results

-\paragraph{Implementation Details.} For the \textbf{training} process, we utilize $85$ training sequences from the DeepCell dataset and sequences $02$ from the ISBI dataset, using only tracking (TRA) ground truth (GT).
+For the \textbf{training} process, we utilize $85$ training sequences from the DeepCell database and sequences $02$ from the ISBI dataset, using only tracking (TRA) ground truth (GT).
 During each iteration, we crop sequences of $T_s = 24$ frames with a sliding window length of $l_\text{slide} = 8$.
 We use pre-trained checkpoints from CoTracker~\cite{karaev2023cotracker}, which was trained solely on synthetic RGB data.
 Since our input images are grayscale, we replicate the single channel three times to match the required RGB format.
 We use an end-to-end trained $2$-dimensional CNN architecture as the encoder to extract tracking features $F$.
 Specifically, it integrates bilinear interpolation and utilizes it to extract $S=4$ different scaled image features with $128$-channel output features concatenated to optimized dynamic feature extraction.
-While training the transformer, we follow the pre-trained checkpoint that downsamples the resolution of frames to $384 \times 512$ and choose $S = 4$, $\Delta = 3$ to calculate 4D multi-scaled correlation volumes.
+The architecture details of the 2D CNN feature extractor are listed in Table~\ref{2dcnn}. {All the experiments are trained and tested on an NVIDIA GeForce RTX 4090 (24GB) GPU.
+The total end-to-end training time takes approximately 38 minutes for the DeepCell database and 20 minutes for the CTC datasets.
+The entire CAP framework contains a total of 194.8M learnable parameters.} While training the transformer, we follow the pre-trained checkpoint that downsamples the resolution of frames to $384 \times 512$ and choose $S = 4$, $\Delta = 3$ to calculate 4D multi-scaled correlation volumes.
 As for the optimization during the training, we present an optimizer configuration in Table~\ref{hyperparameters}.